The NSF awards provide stipends and tuition for students studying in STEM-related fields

 UO faculty members continue to produce groundbreaking research and mentor graduate students in their labs with tremendous success, which is a requirement of the NSF award, she said.
 UO faculty members also help students prepare outstanding proposals.

-Finally, the Graduate Studies Division has increased the amount of proposal preparation it offers to students.
+Finally, the Division of Graduate Studies has increased the amount of proposal preparation it offers to students.

 “If students decide with their mentor this is the right award to apply for, we have several faculty who provide workshops to instruct students on proposing,” she said.

-The division, along with the Office of the Vice President for Research and Innovation, also offer resources on proposal preparation and submission.
+The division, along with the Office of the Vice President for Research and Innovation, also offers resources on proposal preparation and submission.

 Current graduate students who have received the fellowship awards say it makes a dramatic difference in their academic careers.